Enabling Binary Neural Network Training on the Edge: Introduction

-Our understanding of standard BNN training algorithms led to the following realization: high-precision activations and weight gradients should not be used since we are only concerned with weights and activations' {\em signs}.
-In this paper, we present a low-memory, low-energy BNN training scheme based on this intuition featuring \begin{enumerate*}[label=(\roman*)] \item binary activations only, facilitated through batch normalization modification, and \item matrix multiplication devoid of floating-point operations. \end{enumerate*}
+Despite featuring binary forward propagation, existing BNN training approaches perform backward propagation using high-precision floating-point data types---typically {\tt float32}---often making training infeasible on memory-constrained devices.
+The high-precision activations used between forward and backward propagation commonly constitute the largest proportion of the total memory footprint of a training run~\cite{low_memory_training_technical_report,TinyTL_cvpr}.
+Our understanding of standard BNN training algorithms led us to the following realization: high-precision activations should not be used since we are only concerned with weights and activations' {\em signs}.
+In this article, we present a low-memory BNN training scheme based on this intuition featuring binary activations only, facilitated through batch normalization modification.